Last Updated: March 26, 2026

 Severum Cichlids live in tropical water areas of South America.
 To provide them with the healthiest environment, maintaining the right water parameters is necessary.

 Keep the water temperature between 75 F° to 85 F°.
-Anything below this range might stress out your pet.
+Anything below this range will stress out your pet.
 The range can vary if you want to breed your fish though.

 For pH, keep it between 6.0 to 7.0.
 Make sure pH levels remain stable.
 Any drastic changes can harm your fish.
 As for water hardness, I recommend staying between 4 to 15 dGH.